 Behemoths are herbivores and generally peaceful unless provoked.
 Getting too close to a herd, especially the calves, will provoke the bulls to charge.
 These great animals can easily trample most other creatures.
 Behemoths use their great size to their advantage.
 They are capable of a slow trot (which is about as fast as a man can run through deep snow).
 In addition to trampling, behemoths are capable of goring, head butting and kicking.
 A kick from one of those huge hooves can easily kill a man.

 The borrellians hunt (and occasionally domesticate) these giants and use them much like enormous, fur-covered arctic cattle for milk, meat, leather and as pack animals.
 Behemoths are the largest grazing herbivores on the planet.
-They typically will eat whole trees - bark, wood, branches, fruit, leaves, roots and all.
-On average, a behemoth will consume 10 small trees each day.
+Behemoth eat leaves, flowers, berries, twigs, branches and bark from a variety of trees and large shrubs.
+They strip whole trees, sometimes as many as 10 trees per day.
+They consume more during the summer to store up fat for the leaner winter months.